Hendrix-CS/csci150/index.md

 * To earn an A in the course, a student will:
   * Complete the course survey.
-  * Complete at least XXX out of XXX modules.
+  * Complete at least 11 out of 12 modules.
   * Have at most one unexcused lab absence.
   * Earn at least 8 project points.
 * To earn a B in the course, a student will:
   * Complete the course survey.
-  * Complete at least XXX out of XXX modules.
+  * Complete at least 9 out of 12 modules.
   * Have at most two unexcused lab absences.
   * Earn at least 6 project points.
 * To earn a C in the course, a student will:
   * Complete the course survey.
-  * Complete at least XXX out of XXX modules.
+  * Complete at least 8 out of 12 modules.
   * Have at most three unexcused lab absences.
   * Earn at least 4 project points.
 * To earn a D in the course, a student will:
-  * Complete at least XXX out of XXX modules.
+  * Complete at least 6 out of 12 modules.
   * Have at most three unexcused lab absences.
   * Earn at least 3 project points.